jonbri/ticker-log/README.md

 // do complicated things with "a"...
 ```

-Usage of ticker-log is best suited for one-off, quick debugging situations, and then removed before pushing to production.
+Usage of ticker-log is best suited for one-off, quick debugging situations, with any api code remnants removed before pushing to production.

 ## Motivation
 Displaying on-screen logging output reduces browser debugger juggling (dev-tools, Firebug, etc) while you exercise your application.